chadsec1/decoyim/THREAT_MODEL.md

       - By using physical implants or modifying programs on disk, any threat can be realized.
   - Someone with software access to the computer of the user
       - By using software implants or other kinds of malware, any threat can be realized.
-  - Someone with a remote exploit against CoyIM
+  - Someone with a remote exploit against DecoyIM
-      - There are several possible vectors for remotely exploiting CoyIM.
+      - There are several possible vectors for remotely exploiting DecoyIM.
 The two most likely scenarios are sending crafted network packets, or sending crafted XMPP packets.
-In a worst case scenario, this could result in remote code execution inside of CoyIM, leading to the same kind of access as the previous points.
+In a worst case scenario, this could result in remote code execution inside of DecoyIM, leading to the same kind of access as the previous points.
 Milder exploits could lead to crashes, which would be a denial of service attack.
-There's also the possibility of information disclosure attacks, where an exploit could lead CoyIM to send information it shouldn't reveal.
+There's also the possibility of information disclosure attacks, where an exploit could lead DecoyIM to send information it shouldn't reveal.
 If an exploit exists in the cryptography code, it's also possible that this could lead to breaks in the security properties (CIA).
   - Build servers
       - A build server can insert hostile code in the software during compilation, which can be used to execute any threat.